kasidis-manasurangkul/Cs50x_final_project2---English-ver-/README.md

 - Download project
 - Run command `pip install -r requirements.txt`
 - Run `flask run`
-- Open website, login as admin and create user account in insertation page (for registering as admin, you have to do it via SQLite IDE only)
+- Open a website, login as admin and create a user account in the insertion page (for registering as admin, you have to do it via SQLite IDE only)
-**Log in page is used for both admin and user
+**Login page is used for both admins and users

 ## Database Scheme
 ```sh
 CREATE TABLE "admins" (